-We are excited to announce that we have started the first 7x24 Exchange Student Chapter at Cal Poly, San Luis Obispo!
-We have recently gotten chartered with campus and are ready to move forward.
-Our goal as an organization is to create a symbiotic partnership between Cal Poly engineering students and members of the mission critical industry.
+We are excited to announce that we are continuing the first 7x24 Exchange Student Chapter at Cal Poly, San Luis Obispo!
+We have recently gotten rechartered with the campus and are ready to move forward in this new virtual environment due to the pandemic.
+Our goal as a student club is to create a symbiotic partnership between Cal Poly engineering students and members of the mission critical industry.
 As many of you know, the mission critical industry is in need of talented young engineers who are looking to work on the forefront of Data Technologies.
 We feel that Cal Poly SLO, with its excellent engineering program and hands-on approach, produces the perfect candidates to fill those positions.
 The issue up until now has been the disconnect between these two groups, with neither side able to effectively reach out to the other.
-We aim to remedy this problem by providing an organization that can help bridge the gap and create a relationship between the mission critical industry and engineering students here at Cal Poly.
+We aim to remedy this problem by bridging this gap and create a relationship between the mission critical industry and engineering students here at Cal Poly.
 We firmly believe that establishing this relationship will offer substantial benefits for both sides, as well as help advance the industry as a whole.

 Since we are starting this club from the ground up, there are certainly some costs involved with bringing the club to its full potential.
 The success of this program will rely heavily on the help we get from our sponsors.

-Here are several forms of sponsorship that we will be offering:
+Here are the forms of sponsorship that we will be offering:

 If your company would like to be a sponsor, please contact us at firstname.lastname@example.org.

 As we stated earlier, we want this club to be beneficial to both students here at Cal Poly as well as industry members.
-With that being said, we would love to hear what you, the industry members, would like to get from this organization.
+With that being said, we would love to hear what you, the industry members, would like to get from our student club.
 We are very open to any comments and suggestions about what we have in place now, as well any additional ideas of what you’d like to see in the future.

-We look forward to working with you as this student chapter evolves!
+We look forward to working with you as this student chapter continues to evolve!